15 Classic One-Hit Wonders from 1975 You Should Listen to Again

 Image: Wikimedia Commons

-Nothing captures the awkward magic of a one-night stand quite like this Russell Smith-penned narrative about two strangers meeting at a roadside diner (the Tinder of the 1970s).
-With lyrics that play out like a rom-com written by someone who’s been single for too long, “Third Rate Romance” topped Canadian charts and hit #14 on Billboard.
-The song’s laid-back country-rock vibe is like that friend who seems chill but is actually judging everyone’s life choices.
+Nothing captures the awkward magic of a one-night stand quite like this Russell Smith-penned narrative.
+It’s about two strangers meeting at a roadside diner (the Tinder of the 1970s).
+The lyrics play out like a rom-com written by someone who’s been single for too long.

 4. The Ozark Mountain Daredevils – “Jackie Blue” (1975)